readdle/system7/README.md

 ### Starting work on an existing System 7 repo

 Alice has done a great work setting up the project.
 Now her fellow developers can start their work.
 Let’s see Bob do this.
-Bob pulls in the latest changes from Alice.
+Bob pulls in the latest changes from Alice:

 ```
 [bob @ main-repo] $ git pull